The curved Mimetic Finite Difference method: allowing grids with curved faces: Introduction

-Instead of focusing on local consistency, in our curved MFD method we employ the novel concept of $P_0$-consistency introduced in \cite{Pitassi2021TheRO}.
-Contrary to consistency of the standard MFD method, $P_0$-consistency is a global property in the sense that it involves reconstruction operators defined on more than one grid element.
-The idea underlying the definition of $P_0$-consistency is to abstract properties \textbf{(P1)} and \textbf{(P2)} of the barycentric dual grid and reverse our line of reasoning: any grid whose geometric elements satisfy properties \textbf{(P1)} and \textbf{(P2)} leads to consistent reconstruction operators, precisely, $P_0$-consistent reconstruction operators.
-We present a formal definition of $P_0$-consistent reconstruction operators in \cref{math}.
-As a side node, we would like to point out that the reconstruction operators used in \cite{pitassi2021explicit} are indeed special cases of $P_0$-consistent reconstruction operators.
+Instead of focusing on local consistency, in our curved MFD method we employ the novel concept of $P_{0}$-consistency introduced in \cite{Pitassi2021TheRO}.
+In contrast with consistency of the standard MFD method, $P_{0}$-consistency is a global property as meaning that involves reconstruction operators defined on more than one grid element.
+The idea underlying its definition is to abstract the properties \textbf{(P1)} and \textbf{(P2)} of the barycentric dual grid and reverse our line of reasoning: any grid whose geometric elements satisfy properties \textbf{(P1)} and \textbf{(P2)} leads to consistent reconstruction operators, precisely, $P_{0}$-consistent reconstruction operators.
+We will present their formal definition in Section~\ref{math}.
+As a side note, we would like to point that special cases of $P_{0}$-consistent reconstruction operators have already been successfully employed in the mimetic scheme in \cite{pitassi2021explicit}.

-In \cref{curved}, we provide a geometric characterization of $P_0$-consistent reconstruction operators as the affine solution space of a linear system of equations (\cref{linear_system_to_local_operators}).
-Then, following \cite{brezzi2007new}, we focus on the practically important class of curved grids obtained by randomly perturbing (according to a suitable probability distribution) positions of internal nodes in cubic grids.
-For this class of curved grids, in \cref{existence} we formally demonstrate that with probability $1$ there exists at least one solution of the above mentioned linear system of equations, or equivalently, there exist $P_0$-consistent reconstruction operators.
-Once $P_0$-consistent reconstruction operators are available, local mass matrices are global mass matrices are constructed exactly as in the standard MFD method.
-Hence, all the solid foundation of the standard MFD can be also applied to our novel curved MFD method.
+In Section~\ref{curved}, we provide a geometric characterization of $P_{0}$-consistent reconstruction operators as the affine solution space of a linear system of equations.
+Then, following \cite{brezzi2007new}, we focus on the practically important class of cubic grids with randomly perturbed nodes (according to a suitable probability distribution), and in Theorem~\ref{existence}, we formally demonstrate that with probability $1$ there exists at least one solution of the above mentioned linear system of equations, or equivalently, there exist $P_{0}$-consistent reconstruction operators.
+Once $P_{0}$-consistent reconstruction operators are available, local and global mass matrices are constructed just like the standard MFD method.
+Therefore, all the solid foundation of the standard MFD can be readily applied to our novel curved MFD method.

-In \cref{numeric} we test the curved MFD method on curved grids having highly curved faces and also curved boundaries.
-For all the considered examples, consistency and the optimal convergence rate are achieved.
+In Section~\ref{numeric} we test the curved MFD method on grids with highly curved faces and also curved boundaries, and for all the considered examples, consistency and the optimal convergence rate are achieved.